howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 ---
 title: Authentication
 pageTitle: "Authentication with GraphQL, Angular & Apollo Tutorial"
-description: "Learn best practices to implement authentication with GraphQL & Apollo Client to provide an email-and-password-based login in a Angular app with Graphcool."
+description: "Learn best practices to implement authentication with GraphQL & Apollo Client to provide an email-and-password-based login in an Angular app with Graphcool."
 question: "What are the names of the two mutations that are added to the Graphcool project after the Email+Password Auth Provider was enabled?"
 answers: ["loginUser & logoutUser", "signinUser & createUser", "createUser & loginUser", "signinUser & logoutUser"]
 correctAnswer: 1